-Currently, face coverings are only mandatory on public transport but the Scottish Government recommends that "you wear a face covering in other enclosed environments, such as shops, as a precautionary measure to stop the spread of the virus."
+Currently, face coverings are only mandatory on public transport but separate Scottish Government guidance recommends that "you wear a face covering in other enclosed environments, such as shops, as a precautionary measure to stop the spread of the virus."
 Where a risk-based approach indicates the use of PPE (personal protective equipment) "an adequate supply of the correct materials and items must be maintained and provided free of charge to workers who need it."
-The Scottish Government considers that "procedures/PPE" should be in place for janitorial staff involved in toilet duties.
 Coverings must fit properly.

-The following is a non-exhaustive list of the measures requiring consideration:
+The following is a non-exhaustive list of the measures businesses may wish to put in place, based on advice from various sources:

-- Staff should wash their hands thoroughly on arrival at work and again at the start of a shift. - As well as rigorous kitchen and food preparation hygiene, clean frequently touched areas such: - as tables, chairs, counters, tills, card terminals, door handles, light switches, telephones and computer keyboards/mice; - toilet flushes, seats, locks and handles, towel and soap dispensers - Use disinfectant and not detergent-based products for cleaning. - Provide customers with disposable menus or laminated menus which can be properly cleaned after use. - Cutlery and condiments should be brought to customers with their orders and not left on tables. - Do not provide buffet food. - Assess the flow of staff and customers and introduce one-way systems where possible. - Provide hand sanitisers for customers entering the premises. - Carry out enhanced staff hygiene training. - Stagger staff arrival and departure times. - Where dining facilities are offered, operate a booking system with guests arriving and departing at intervals designed to reduce crowing. - Encourage customers to use contactless payment methods where possible. - If you provide paper hand-drying towels in toilets, ensure that supplies are not allowed to run out and make sure that paper bins are regularly emptied. - Provide signage in public and staff areas as well as toilets to communicate hygiene and social-distancing messages, including information on proper hand washing techniques. - Ensure that an adequate supply of liquid soap is available in toilets at all times. - Use disposable hand-drying materials (or electric hand dryers) and hands-free waste disposal units. - Display an enhanced toilet cleaning rota a documented record of the checks carried out for the public to see. - Remove any unnecessary items from toilets such as ornaments or cosmetic items to facilitate cleaning routines. - In relation to baby-changing facilities, antibacterial wipes should be provided and reusable mats replaced with disposable ones.
+- Staff should wash their hands thoroughly on arrival at work and again at the start of a shift. - As well as rigorous kitchen and food preparation hygiene, disinfect frequently touched areas such as tables, chairs, counters, tills, card terminals, door handles, light switches, telephones and computer keyboards/mice. - Use disposable menus.

+- Cutlery and condiments should be brought to customers with their orders and not left on tables. - Do not provide buffet food. - Assess the flow of staff and customers and introduce one-way systems where possible. - Provide hand sanitisers for customers entering the premises. - Carry out enhanced staff hygiene training. - Stagger staff arrival and departure times. - Where dining facilities are offered, operate a booking system with guests arriving and departing at intervals designed to reduce crowing. - Encourage customers to use contactless payment methods where possible. - If you provide paper hand-drying towels in toilets, ensure that supplies are not allowed to run out and make sure that paper bins are regularly emptied. - Provide signage in public and staff areas to communicate hygiene and social-distancing messages.